-The XIRR Function in Excel returns the internal rate of return (IRR) for an irregular series of cash flows – i.e. received on non-periodic dates.
+The XIRR Function in Excel calculates the internal rate of return (IRR) for an irregular series of cash flows, i.e. received on non-periodic dates.

-The internal rate of return (IRR) refers to the compounded rate of return on a specific investment.
+The XIRR function in Excel computes the internal rate of return (IRR), which refers to the compounded rate of return on a specific investment.

-In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding date – if not, the calculated IRR will be incorrect.
+In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding dates – otherwise, the calculated IRR will be incorrect.

-Additionally, the range of cash values must contain at least one positive and one negative number.
+The range of cash values must also contain at least one positive and one negative number.

 Under the context of investing, the initial investment should be entered as a negative figure since it represents an outflow of cash.

 - Cash Outflows ➝ Negative Number

 Inflows of cash could potentially include dividends received during the holding period and the sale proceeds on the date of exit.

 The table below describes the syntax of the Excel XIRR function in more detail.